keppel2/pinn-go/README.md

+_First version of Pinn, in ANTLR and Go._

 # Pinn is a computer language that lets you be correct.

 Pinn is a statically typed, imperative language for computers.